Carlo Suarès

 Carlo Giuseppe Suarès (1892–1976) was a French writer, painter and Kabbalah author.
 He was born the 12 May 1892 in Alexandria, Egypt of a very old Sephardi family that arrived in Spain probably with the Arab conquest.
 The ancestors of his Sephardi Jewish family had been expelled from Spain in 1492 during the Inquisition and found refuge in Tuscany, Italy before emigrating to and settling in Egypt in the 18th century.
 Expelled from Egypt and dispossessed, he settled in Paris and became a French Citizen.
-He had a diploma in architecture from the Ecole des Beaux-Arts, and he painted a great deal, having "in true Kabbalistic spirit" sought to discover - and found - a synthesis of light.
+He had a diploma in architecture from the Ecole des Beaux-Arts, and he painted a great deal, having "in true Kabbalistic spirit" sought to discover a synthesis of light.
 He died in Paris the 16 July 1976.

 Biography

 Between 1910 and 1914, he studied at the École des Beaux-Arts in Paris.
 His studies were interrupted by illness and he had to return to Egypt to take care of a heart condition (endocarditis).
 In 1914, his younger brother died.
 In 1915, while believing himself to be a French national, Suarès received an order of mobilization by Italy.
 He did not enlist for one year due to his heart condition, but later served from 1916 to 1918 in the Artillery.
 After the war, he returned to the École des Beaux-Arts in Paris and obtained a Degree in architecture in 1920.

 On December 12, 1922, he married Nadine Tilche.
 Carlo studied etching in Florence with Celestino Celestini.
 In 1923, he established a bond of friendship with Jiddu Krishnamurti which lasted for 40 years.
 Between 1920 and 1924, he practiced architecture in Cairo, Alexandria and in Jaffa.